-A packet of information can be obtained by calling 507-532-1217 or by stopping in to request one.
-Once the application has been completed and returned, you will be contacted by a Social Worker.
+Contact the Licensing Dept at 507-532-1217 or email [email protected] to set up an appointment.
+We will come to your home or meet at the SWHHS office to answer your questions, and explain the licensing process.
 You should be aware that a background search will be conducted on all family and household members ages 13 and older to ensure that we are placing children in a safe environment.
 A home study will be conducted to see that your residence will meet standard guidelines for foster parent licensing.

 Additionally, we will request that you participate in pre-service training which will help to prepare you for successful foster parenting.
-Training sessions are generally held in spring and fall in the evenings, and are free of charge.
+Training is held through Foster Parent College.
+SWHHS will register you (free of charge) for the classes.
 Trainings will focus on dealing with family systems, the impact of abuse and neglect, attachment and separation, cultural issues, discipline, permanency issues, and more.

 Typically, you can expect it will take 3—6 months for you to become a licensed foster parent.
 This is due to the time that will be required for preparation, training, and administrative activities which must take place prior to licensing.